Cathryn Harrison

 Cathryn Mary Lee Harrison (25 May 1959 – October 2018) was an English actress.

 Early life

-Harrison was the daughter of the actor and singer Noel Harrison and Sara Lee Eberts, and the granddaughter of actor Sir Rex Harrison.
+Harrison was the daughter of the actor and singer Noel Harrison, and Sara Lee Eberts, and the granddaughter of actor Sir Rex Harrison.

 Career

-Harrison began her career with Robert Altman's film Images in 1972.
-Her later performances included the role of Lily in Black Moon (1975), Louis Malle's first film in English, as well as many television programmes including Portrait of a Marriage (1990) in which she played Violet Trefusis, Vita Sackville West's lesbian lover.
+In 1972, Harrison began her career aged 13, in Robert Altman's film Images (1972).
+At aged 16, she performed the role of Lily in Louis Malle's experimental fantasy horror film Black Moon (1975).
+She played Violet Trefusis, Vita Sackville West's lesbian lover in Portrait of a Marriage (1990).